 Nobuhito Nakaoka

-Nobuhito Nakaoka was born in Osaka, Japan in 1977.
-At the age of 18, he began to learn pottery making.
-During the process of doing chores and making countless vessels, he learned techniques and the use of the ceramic wheel.
-During the process of learning art, he learned from Mr. Tadashi Nisihata, who is the famous pottery master of Tamba.
+ocess of learning art, he learned from Mr. Tadashi Nisihata, who is the famous ceramic master of Tamba.
 Graduated from Kyoto Institute of Technology in 2001, majoring in ceramics.
-After that, he studied pottery glaze in the industrial testing ground of Kyoto City.
+After that, he studied ceramic glaze in the industrial testing ground of Kyoto City.
 In 2003, he was appointed as “Saint Vincent”, and be a volunteer for overseas cooperation in Japan.
 Shaped by gravity and the circular force of a ceramic wheel, the ceramic wheel could only make a single shape, so he had the talent to sublimate this simple work to what could be called perfect artwork.
 Holding the platform to its limits, he realised that the vessel seemed to oat in the air.
 And then during the ring process, the paint on the work leaves unique lines (traces) as the glaze melts and is expanded by gravity, which means that the law of gravity naturally spreads footprints all over the vessel.
 He felt that the rotating shaft of the ceramic wheel was tightly connected with the inner time axis, so his works with extraordinary talent were born in the combination of gravity, centrifugal force and time.
 Was this creative process enough to express “space” itself?
 Works beyond ordinary people are born in imaginative people!
-His unique pottery works prove this.
+His unique ceramic works prove this.
 He has participated in ceramic art exhibitions all over the world, and his artworks collected in various art institutions in Japan.

 Photo shot at E+Hive Gallery, by Joseph Hsien

-Working in Kyoto in the 1500s, the potter Chijiro developed a unique, low-fire pottery process in which he placed pieces directly into a red-hot kiln, removing them once the glaze had melted and allowing the pottery to cool outside the kiln – the process we now know as raku.
-This technique creates unique effects throughout the glaze, and even the pottery itself.
+Working in Kyoto in the 1500s, the potter Chijiro developed a unique, low-fire ceramic process in which he placed pieces directly into a red-hot kiln, removing them once the glaze had melted and allowing the ceramic to cool outside the kiln – the process we now know as raku.
+This technique creates unique effects throughout the glaze, and even the ceramic itself.
 Each piece is therefore the result of pure chance – a key element of both the raku aesthetic and philosophy.
 The word ‘raku’ itself has often been translated as ‘happiness in the accident’.
 The beauty of raku lies in the uniqueness of each piece: a pattern that can never be repeated, characterised by asymmetry, irregularity and imperfection, imbued with its own particular spirit.

-Similarly, raku pottery is hand-thrown rather than being created through the more commonly used wheel.
+Similarly, raku ceramic is hand-thrown rather than being created through the more commonly used wheel.
 Hand-forming each piece increases the potential for the creator to sculpt, allowing them to express themselves directly through the finished piece, creating a work that is at once both rustic and sublime.

 The beauty of raku is the beauty of nature, and imparts the same calming effect on the viewer.
 The simplicity of the pieces enhances appreciation of its form and naturalness, and allows for relief, tranquility and a peacefulness of mind – comfort and ease indeed.